threadi/wp-personio-integration-light/readme.txt

 = Can I use the plugin without a Personio account? =

 The plugin can be installed even without a Personio account.
-However, it is not usable without Personio data.
+However, it is unusable without Personio data.

 = Does this plugin use iframes? =